csjoblom/epd-twitbot/README.md

 *   dbhandler.py - handles sqlalchemy configuration, here you can switch between different database types/configurations.
 *   default_settings.py - handles twitter OAuth and Consumer settings.
-*   epdtwitter.py - contains two functions - create_db() and addto_db(). this will most likely be the job that runs every 10 minutes to check for updates/post to twitter.
+*   epdtwitter.py - contains two functions - create_db() and add_incident(). this will most likely be the job that runs every 10 minutes to check for updates/post to twitter.
 *   nabber.py - uses lxml to crawl through the EPD website, targets the table and pulls all of the data into a list of dictionaries.
 *   models.py - contains metadata information for our database, modify if you need to add/change database schema stuff.
 *   twittercast.py - contains twittercast function that updates twitter status for each new instance/occurance.